2026 Market Outlook for Real Estate Investors Using DSCR Loans

 ✅ Steady occupancy in entry-level rentals

-25% of downsizers paid all cash, and those who did finance still put down nearly 40%.
+25% of downsizers paid all cash, and those who financed still put down nearly 40%.

 ✅ Convert easily into rentals